*5. Searching PubMed with MeSH

 • Make a record of the year the heading was introduced

-• Select any needed subheading/s (only use subheadings that are of central importance to your search)
+• Select any needed subheading/s (only use subheadings if they are of central importance to your search)

 • Use the “Add to Search Builder” button to add your heading or heading/subheading combination to the PubMed search box .